AmarPan/meet-your-cohort/README.md

 ## Description

-Review My Project is a simple hub where software engineering students can share their current projects and receive feedback from their peers.
+Review My Project is a simple hub where software engineering students can share their current projects and receive feedback on them from their peers.

 ## Screenshots